pradeepdumka/movieapp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.5.

+## Clone Project
+ Use : git clone https://github.com/pradeepdumka/movieapp.git for clone Repository Require angular Cli for that  plz check https://github.com/angular/angular-cli After Clone run the  npm install from the root folder of the project
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.